 Premature elevation of progesterone (P) serum concentrations is a frequent event during controlled ovarian stimulation (COS).
-It has been related with premature luteinization raising concerns on the impact of prematurely elevated progesterone on the outcome of in vitro fertilization (IVF) cycles.
+It has been related with premature luteinization raising concerns on the impact of prematurely elevated P on the outcome of in-vitro fertilization (IVF) cycles.

 Premature luteinization is a highly controversial clinical entity.
-Although it is generally accepted that, during COS, a subtle rise of serum progesterone on the day of human chorionic gonadotropin (hCG) administration is unavoidable, there is no consensus regarding either the exact definition for premature luteinization or the clinical impact of elevated progesterone.
-Usually, premature luteinization is defined according to serum concentration of progesterone on the day of hCG administration, although another definition based on the progesterone/estradiol ratio has also been suggested (Givens et al. 1994, Younis et al. 1998, 2001).
-The cut-off value of serum progesterone used to define premature luteinization is highly controversial, ranging from 0.8-2 ng/ml (Schoolcraft et al. 1991, Silverberg et al. 1991, Fanchin et al. 1993, Hofmann et al. 1993, Legro et al. 1993, Bustillo et al. 1995, Yovel et al. 1995, Hofmann et al. 1996, Shulman et al. 1996, Ubaldi et al. 1996, Chetkowski et al. 1997, Bosch et al. 2003).
+Although, it is generally accepted that, during COS, a subtle rise of serum progesterone (P) on the day of human chorionic gonadotropin (hCG) administration is unenviable, there is no consensus regarding either the exact definition for premature luteinization or the clinical impact of the P rise.
+Usually, premature luteinization is defined according to serum concentration of P on the day of hCG administration, although another definition based on the P/estradiol ratio has been also suggested (Givens et al, 1994; Younis et al, 1998, 2001).
+The cut-off value of serum P used to define premature luteinization is highly controversial, ranging from 0,8-2 ng/ml (Schoolcraft et al, 1991; Silverberg et al, 1991; Fanchin et al, 1993; Hofmann et al, 1993; Legro et al, 1993; Bustillo et al, 1995; Yovel et al, 1995; Hofmann et al, 1996; Shulman et al, 1996; Ubaldi et al, 1997; Chetkowski et al, 1997; Bosch et al, 2003).